bjornwallner/TFTB46/lab1.md

 ## 1. Unix introduction

 Solve these assignments in a terminal window, and perhaps using a browser.
 1. Create a directory structure for this lab in your home directory using `mkdir` and `cd`.
 There should be a directory for the course, and within it a directory for each lab.
-Also download and unzip the exercises for the video lecture here: (exercises.zip)​ and place them in the course directory.
+Also download and unzip the exercises for the video lecture here: [exercises.zip](exercises.zip)​ and place them in the course directory.
 2. Use the `man` command to figure out...
 	1. what the command `ls -l` does.
 	2. how you delete a directory and its contents with `rm`.